t1gu1/astrovim-config/.github/README.md

 # Remove window header of your OS (You may not want this line)
 hide_window_decorations titlebar-only

-# Make the terminal transparent with some blur (Works nicely on Mac OS and maybe Linux)
+# Make the terminal TRANSPARENT with some blur (Works nicely on Mac OS and maybe Linux)
 background_opacity 0.8
 background_blur 20